 Personal discussions or confidential information will not be recorded in private without the knowledge and consent of the other parties.

-Students who have received an academic accommodation to record lectures from the Disability Resource Center (DRC) must complete a recording agreement with the DRC
+Students who have received an academic accommodation to record lectures from the Disability Resource Center (DRC) must complete a recording agreement with the DRC.

 Violation of any section of this policy could lead to conduct and disciplinary action.